martinlindhe/ravel/README.md

     - route test!?

 - migrations important!
-    - borde vara ett eget lib baserat på gorm
-    - eget textformat med migrations?
-    - kunna byta namn på kolumn, tabell
+    - should be its own go package, based on gorm
+    - come up with some yaml-syntax for declaring migrations, rather than in code (more terse)
+    - needs to be able to change column name, table name
     - keep migrations table, if we do manual migrations.. !?
-    - hook up manual migration files, like in laravel. solution exists? proper migration stuff, google some?!
+    - hook up manual migration files, like in laravel. solution exists?

-# ASSETS
+# LATER

+- faker lib integrated with gorm. i barely use fakes, but they are nice to have... https://github.com/icrowley/fake
 - sass compiler i go: https://github.com/c9s/c6

-# SENARE

-- faker lib, använder jag knappt ... https://github.com/icrowley/fake

 # STATUS